 Views of Half Dome are commonplace in Yosemite National Park; however, some views are certainly better than others.
 Places like Glacier Point have become the go-to spot for Half Dome photography, but if you want something away from the crowds, then I recommend the trek out to North Dome off Tioga Pass Road.
-This 8-mile round trip hike feels even closer to the iconic rock then Glacier Point and the views from the top are just amazing.
-Add to that the Indian Rock Arch, one of the only arches like this in Yosemite and you have a great full hike.
+This 8-mile round trip hike feels even closer to the iconic rock then Glacier Point, and the views from the top are just amazing.
+Add to that the Indian Rock Arch, one of the only arches like this in Yosemite, and you have a great full hike.
+Here is all the information.

 - 8.8 miles